lleo/go-hamt/README.md

 The motivation for this was because I was seeing slower performance for go-hamt-functional Get() operations even though I was certain that they were using the same algorithm.
-This merger guarantees that the transient and functinal Hamt implementations are useing the exact same datastructures.
+This merger guarantees that the transient and functinal Hamt implementations are using the exact same data structures.
 This is true even to the degree that I can recast a pointer to HamtTransient or HamtFunctional data structure and the code will switch from transient to functional behavior (or vice versa).